 This lever controls a connecting rod found inside the overflow pipe, which moves up and down when you move the lever.
 At the bottom of the plug is a type of plunger that also serves as a weight to seal the drain opening.

 When you push the lever down, the plunger is lifted, and the water gets drained.
-When the lever is up, the plunger goes down and seals the drain.
-If the tub overflows, excess water can flow through the overflow tube and drain away because the plunger is hollow.
+When the lever is up, the plunger goes down and seals the drainage point.
+If the tub overflows, excess water can flow through the overflow tube and flow away because the plunger is hollow.

 Clawfoot Tub And Overflow Drain

-Plumbing standards are set by the industry, so they are the same including the drains.
+The industry sets plumbing standards, so they are the same, including the drains.
 But this only applies to the width of the drains, pipes, and other fixtures.
 The length is still different depending on the type of plug you use.

-A bathtub drain is around 1-5 in. in diameter and can fit any bathtub that has 14 – 26 inches in depth.
-The drain size is designed to fit the P-trap.
+A bathtub drain is around 1-5 in. in diameter and can fit any bathtub that is 14 – 26 inches in depth.
+The outlet point size is designed to fit the P-trap.
 However, P-traps don’t have a standard length, so you need something that fits your plumbing.

 How Do I Choose A Bathtub Drain?

-Along with learning how to choose the best bathtub, one must discover the right kind of drain to use.
+Along with learning how to choose the best bathtub, one must discover the right kind of drainage assembly to use.
 Bathtub drain sizes are standardized, so you don’t have to worry about the opening.

-The building code of the area where you live might affect the type of drain you choose.
-Look at the guidelines and regulations for the size of the components like the drain pipe and P-trap.
+The building codes of your area might affect the type of drainage outlet you choose.
+Look at the guidelines and regulations for the size of the components, like the drainage pipe and P-trap.
 Read more about bathtub dimensions here.

 Waste And Overflow Kits